“Nothing comes to this earth unless it first passes through a woman.” — Guru Nanak

 When I first launched Ecstatic Birth, I wanted to support a woman like I was at the beginning of my journey.

 …a woman who wanted to have an incredible birth experience, but didn’t know what that meant or where to begin.

-I do attract a lot of these women, but I am always surprised to see so many of you practitioners on my list, in my programs, on my calls.
+I do attract a lot of these women, but I was always surprised to see so many of you practitioners on my list, in my programs, on my calls.

 Thank you for sharing with me time and time again how much you want to integrate this with your client work.
 Thank you for helping me see that this was not included in any of your formal trainings, that this is as new and progressive to you as it is to the expectant mamas I work with.

 I get it and I also get that if we work together we can support more women in having empowering and pleasurable births.

 I want more women to know and learn and open to the possibility of birthing with pleasure, more women than I can work with one on one.